tolgaerok/tolga-scripts/READ-ME-DOCUMENTS/flatpak-timer.md

 * Tolga Erok
 * 24-2-24

 Overall, this systemd unit configuration defines a timer unit responsible for updating Flatpaks on the system.
-It specifies that the timer should trigger every 4 minutes, persists across system reboots, and is activated when the timers.target is reached during system startup or operation.
+It specifies that the timer should trigger every 6 hours, persists across system reboots, and is activated when the timers.target is reached during system startup or operation.

 ## Create flatpak-update.service